 But, if you're looking for something simple, there are many low-cost tieback and hook options to choose from.
 Tiebacks and hooks are used to hold your drapery in place when it's open.

-Once you've selected your Kirsch curtain rods, you might find out that your curtain rods need a few more items to make them work properly.
+Once you've selected your Kirsch drapery hardware, you might find out that your curtain rods need a few more items to make them work properly.
 Some of the most common drapery rod accessories are cord pulls which are sometimes called cord pulleys.
 These cord tension pulleys keep the draw string of a traverse curtain rod tight and easy to pull open or closed.
 You can also get a cord pulley without the spring tension component that will just keep your cord hanging straight and non-tangled.